 3. In the attitude towards industrial work by the party we find further substantiation of the Comintern's correct estimate of the two groups.
-With the Foster group industrial activity and mobilization for the same are an end in itself.
+With the Foster group industrial activity and mobilization for the same were an end in itself.
 Of course, since Marx declared that all class struggles are political struggles, the Foster group, in effect, maintains the attitude that industrial activity per se is political activity.

-With the Marxian group, the minority of the C. E. C., industrial activities our work in the trade unions, are only a means to an end, are only a most effective means for the political radicalization of the masses.
-We propose to utilize the economic struggles of the workers against the exploiters and to develop a revolt of the work ing masses against the reactionary trade union bureaucracy primarily be cause these channels afford us an ex cellent opportunity of hastening the establishment of the leadership of the Communist Party over these masses As Communists, it is our purpose to unify the struggles of the workers, to lend a conscious character to these struggles and to give a political edge to them. . . .
+With the Marxian group, the minority of the CEC, industrial activities, our work in the trade unions, are only a means to an end, are only a most effective means for the political radicalization of the masses.
+We propose to utilize the economic struggles of the workers against the exploiters and to develop a revolt of the working masses against the reactionary trade union bureaucracy primarily because these channels afford us an excellent opportunity of hastening the establishment of the leadership of the Communist Party over these masses.
+As Communists, it is our purpose to unify the struggles of the workers, to lend a conscious character to these struggles, and to give a political edge to them.